18F/handbook/docs/policies/travel/first-time-travel-get-in-concur-pre-olu.md

 3. **Wait for a reply to your email.**
    You’ll get a number like **E000xxxxx** in the reply, which is important for the next step.

-4. Send Employee ID to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) with:
+4. Send Employee ID to [civicactions-travel@gsa.gov](mailto:civicactions-travel@gsa.gov) with:
     * **Full Name** as it appears on ID, as per TSA requirements.
     * **Date of birth**, also for TSA requirements.
     * **Personal email**, for account setup until you take the IT Security Awareness Training.
     * **Phone Number**, for airline requirements and to facilitate booking
     * **Origin and Destination Airports or Train Stations**, for obvious reasons
     * **Approved Dates of Travel**, including approximate times if possible
-    * **A good time for the 18F travel team to call you** in order to set up flights.
+    * **A good time for the CivicActions travel team to call you** in order to set up flights.
 The travel team's hours of operation         are Monday through Friday from 9 AM to 7 PM Eastern time.

-5. **Confirm travel**: Once you’ve sent in all of your information, one of the members of the 18F travel team will reach out to you by phone about potential travel options.
+5. **Confirm travel**: Once you’ve sent in all of your information, one of the members of the CivicActions travel team will reach out to you by phone about potential travel options.

 6. **Get tickets**: E-tickets will be sent to the email address that you provided.
 Once a reservation is made, you will get a “pending” itinerary, which will be finalized, depending on the airline, no later than 72 hours before departure.

-7. **Book hotels** Until you can get a GSA travel card (read more about this [here](https://handbook.18f.gov/first-time-travel-travel-card/)), you will unfortunately have to pay for your lodging and all other travel expenses upfront.
+7. **Book hotels** Until you can get a GSA travel card (read more about this [here](https://handbook.CivicActions.com/first-time-travel-travel-card/)), you will unfortunately have to pay for your lodging and all other travel expenses upfront.
 But with a valid receipt, you will get reimbursed!
 Just make sure to stay at a place with rates under the government maximum (also known as per diem).
 You can look up what that is [here](http://www.gsa.gov/portal/category/100120).

    The recommended resource for booking hotels as a Federal government employee is [Fedrooms.com](http://fedrooms.com).